MicrosoftDocs/cloud-adoption-framework/docs/relocate/initiate.md

 When defining the scope of your relocation plan, it’s important to understand the integrations each workload may have with other services.
 For example, consider these questions:

 - Does the relocated workload need to communicate with workloads that remain in your source region?
-- Are there scripts, automation tools or CI/CD pipelines associated with the migrated workloads that will need to be updated to reflect the new region?
+- Are there scripts, automation tools or CI/CD pipelines associated with the migrated workloads that need to be updated to reflect the new region?
 - How will network ingress and egress work for the workload once relocated?

 ## Prioritize workloads